informalsystems/quint/doc/lang.md

 What about `[ t EXCEPT ![i] = e ]`?
 Just define a new tuple that contains the new field.

+*Mode:* Stateless, State.
+Other modes are not allowed.

 ## Sequences aka Lists